Submit a Proposal

 Since UWill Discover is a multi-disciplinary conference, please use the citation style guide that suits your discipline.
 You can find citation style guide information and resources on the Leddy Library website

-Reach out to your personal networks!
+Reach out to your networks!

 • Meet with your advisor if you are a research assistant.